thalescomp/Project-Descriptions-for-Review/DevOps/P1/P1_Project_Description.md

 ## Analytical Section Requirements

 * Pick any one of the three fictional scenarios described above.
 You are encouraged, but not required, to choose the same company that you did for P0.
-* Pick any 2 public cloud providers from among Amazon Web Services, Google Cloud Platform, or Microsoft Azure.
+* Pick any 2 public cloud providers from among Amazon Web Services, Google Cloud Platform, or Microsoft Azure, and examine how good a fit each is for your needs.
+  * Evaluate your server and application technical requirements
   * Evaluate the organizational knowledge about these cloud platforms
-  * Evaluate your server and application technical requirements
-  * Evaluate how each cloud platform can fill these needs
+  * Assess any non-technical desires for the product, e.g., regional requirements
+  * Estimate the costs of running the application on the chosen platforms for a year
-  * Make a recommendation about which cloud platform to use, based on the evaluation
+* Based on the comparative analysis, make a recommendation about which cloud platform to use.

-## Consideration for Analytic Section
+## Considerations for Analytic Section

 In your analysis, please take the following into account: